AgentXCross/TennisStrokeMultiClassification/README.md

 ---

 ## **Overview**
-The goal of this project is to develop a Convolutional Neural Network that can accurately classify tennis strokes from images.
-Images are taken from behind the player.
+The goal of this project is to fine tune Convolutional Neural Networks that can accurately classify tennis strokes from images.
+Images are exclusively taken from behind the player.

 ### **Key Features**
-- Originial model features Custom CNN architecture with **Conv2d**, **BatchNorm**, **Dropout**, and **AdaptiveAvgPool2d** layers.
-- Final model uses a pretrained EfficientNetB0 model
+- Final model uses pretrained MobileNetV3-Small, ResNet-18, and ConvNeXt-Tiny models by averaging logits (prediction probabilities)
-- Training pipeline with:
+- Training Pipeline with:
-  - SDG optimizer + momentum + weight decay
-  - Learning rate scheduler (`StepLR`)
-  - Cross-entropy loss (`torch.nn.CrossEntropyLoss`)
-- Data pipeline using `torchvision.datasets.ImageFolder`.
+  - Adam Optimizer
+  - Focal Loss (Modified Cross-Entropy)
 - Python scripts with clean separation of:
-  - Dataset preprocessing and transformations
+  - Dataset Preprocessing/Pipeline
+  - Transformations
-  - Model architecture
+  - Model Architecture and Loss Function Definitions
-  - Training and testing loops
+  - Training and Testing Loop
-  - Utility functions
+  - Utility Functions
+  - Streamlit App
 - Supports **Apple MPS GPU acceleration** for Mac users.
 Nvidia GPU acceleration should also work by replacing `mps` with `cuda`.
+Also, replace `device = 'mps' if torch.mps.backends.is_available() else 'cpu'` with `device = 'cuda' if torch.cuda.is_available() else 'cpu'`
 - Started with Jupyter Notebook exploration before moving to Python scripts.

 ---